 My dyslexia has been both a blessing and a curse.
-The negative side is I find proof-reading monumentally challenging and time-consuming.
-However, my dyslexia has also given me an innate sense of how to write for voiceovers and actors.
+However despite offering challenges, my dyslexia has also given me an innate sense of how to write for voiceovers and actors.
 It isn’t by accident that I ended up working in the radio industry, or that I have a passion for screenwriting.
 These are both disciplines where my ability to write “actor-friendly lines” has been an advantage.

 I have devoted my life to either writing, writing about writing, or teaching subjects that relate to writing.
 Most of the time, I’ve been lucky enough to make a living from that.
 I have also won a few awards.